 A memoir of childhood and adolescence, Underwater is set in Helsinki, Finland in the 1950s and 60s, where Leena's sports-mad father trains her relentlessly to compete for Olympic gold.
 She becomes seven-times swimming champion of Finland with a place on the national team, but quits to build an independent life, shattering her father’s dreams.

 Leena is currently working on her second book, Aino.
-It is based on the true story of two generations of Finnish women, Leena’s grandmother Aino, imprisoned for treason in the aftermath of Finland’s 1919 civil war, and her daughter Salme, Leena’s mother.
-It was Aino’s sacrifice, along with countless others, that led to independence for Salme, Leena and ultimately Finland.
+It is based on the true story of Leena’s grandmother Aino, imprisoned for treason in the aftermath of Finland’s 1919 civil war.
+It was Aino’s sacrifice, along with that of countless others, that led to independence for her daughter Salme, granddaughter Leena and ultimately Finland.
 It is a story of family, love and survival.

 Leena has an MA in Creative Writing from the City University, London.